-Domestic animals within the Pascoag River watershed represent another potential source of bacteria.
+Domestic animals within the Chepachet River watershed represent a potential source of bacteria.
 High density residential developments are located directly adjacent to the river in several areas, particularly near the impaired segment of the river.
-Many of these neighborhoods have storm drainage pipes running through them, releasing their stormwater at outfalls on the river.
-If residents are not properly disposing of pet waste, by either leaving it in an area adjacent to the stream, or on a street with an MS4 outfall on the river, the bacteria associated with that waste could enter and contaminate the stream.
+Many of these neighborhoods have storm drainage pipes running through them, with outfalls directly on the river.
+If residents are not properly disposing of pet waste, the bacteria from that waste could enter and contaminate the stream.

-Sections of the Pascoag River watershed consist of large tracts of contiguous forest land that provide sanctuary to a variety of wildlife including squirrel, deer, and waterfowl (Town of Burrillville, 2005).
-Most of these forested areas surround the unimpaired segment of the river concentrating wildlife around the Pascoag River.
+Sections of the Chepachet River watershed consist of large tracts of contiguous forest land, in both Glocester and Burrillville, which provide sanctuary to a variety of wildlife including squirrel, deer, and waterfowl (Town of Burrillville, 2005; Glocester, 2001).
 Wildlife, including waterfowl, may be a significant bacteria source to surface waters.
 With the construction of roads and drainage systems, these wastes may no longer be retained on the landscape, but instead may be conveyed via stormwater to the nearest surface water.
 As such these physical land alterations can exacerbate the impact of these natural sources on water quality.